List of Marilyns in the British Isles: Definition

 The Marilyn classification was created by Alan Dawson in his 1992 book The Relative Hills of Britain.
 The name was coined as a punning contrast to the Munro classification of Scottish mountains above 3000 ft, which has no explicit prominence threshold, being homophonous with Monroe.
 The concept was later extended to Ireland by E. D. "Clem" Clements.

 Marilyns were the first of several British Isles classifications based solely on topographic prominence, including the P600s, the HuMPs, and the TuMPs.
-Determining prominence is more complex than measuring absolute elevation, requiring surveys of each contour line around a peak; therefore, lists based on prominence are periodically revised.
+Determining prominence is more complex than measuring absolute elevation, requiring surveys of each contour line around a peak; therefore lists based on prominence are periodically revised.

-Although many of the largest mountains in the islands, such as Ben Nevis, Carrauntoohil, Scafell Pike and Snowdon, are Marilyns, others—including Cairn Gorm and some Munros, as well as hills like Bowfell, the Langdale Pikes, and Carnedd Dafydd—are not, as they lack sufficient relative height compared to nearby higher "parent" peaks.
+Although many of the largest mountains in the islands, such as Ben Nevis, Carrauntoohil, Scafell Pike and Snowdon, are Marilyns, others—including Cairn Gorm and some Munros, as well as hills such as Bowfell, the Langdale Pikes and Carnedd Dafydd—are not, as they lack sufficient relative height compared to nearby higher "parent" peaks.

-As of July 2023, there were 2,010 Marilyns in the British Isles: 1,218 in Scotland (including 202 of the 282 Scottish Munros; Munros with Marilyn-prominence are sometimes called Real Munros), 454 in Ireland, 174 in England, 159 in Wales, and 5 in the Isle of Man.
-On 13 October 2014, Rob Woodall and Eddie Dealtry became the first people to climb all 1,557 Marilyns in Great Britain.
-As of 2022, 11 Marilynists had climbed all Marilyns then listed in Great Britain, and, As of December 2019, 275 had entered the Marilyn Hall of Fame by climbing over 600 Marilyns.
+As of July 2023 there were 2,010 Marilyns in the British Isles: 1,218 in Scotland (including 202 of the 282 Scottish Munros; Munros with Marilyn-prominence are sometimes called Real Munros), 454 in Ireland, 174 in England, 159 in Wales and 5 in the Isle of Man.
+On 13 October 2014 Rob Woodall and Eddie Dealtry became the first people to climb all 1,557 Marilyns in Great Britain.
+As of 2022, 11 Marilynists had climbed all Marilyns then listed in Great Britain.
+As of December 2019, 275 had entered the Marilyn Hall of Fame by climbing over 600 Marilyns.

-In June 2025, Dawson published The Revised Relative Hills of Britain: The Marilyns (Pedantic Press, ISBN 978-1-9163662-5-1), listing 1,550 Marilyns in Britain (excluding Ireland and the Isle of Man) and 99 hills which narrowly fail to qualify (submarilyns).
-As of June 2025, this list is used by the Database of British and Irish Hills to define a Marilyn, with a separate category for The Irish and Manx Marilyns.
+In June 2025 Dawson published The Revised Relative Hills of Britain: The Marilyns (Pedantic Press, ISBN 978-1-9163662-5-1), listing 1,550 Marilyns in Britain (excluding Ireland and the Isle of Man) and 99 hills that narrowly fail to qualify (submarilyns).
+As of June 2025 this list is used by the Database of British and Irish Hills to define a Marilyn, with a separate category for The Irish and Manx Marilyns.